 If you have other holds on your account, consult the Office of the Registrar's information on various account holds.
 Please note that all new students have an "Honor Code Affirmed" hold on their account that will be resolved during orientation.

-Please allow time for your forms to arrive in the mail and then add 3 or more business days (more during peak times) prior to checking on hold status.
+Please allow time for your forms to arrive in the mail and then add three (3) or more business days (more during peak times) prior to checking the on-hold status.

 Before contacting our office with questions regarding the Health Data Form, please review the frequently asked questions.